1 Samuel 22: Text

-This chapter was originally written in the Hebrew language.
+This chapter was originally written in Biblical Hebrew.
 It is divided into 23 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).
 Fragments containing parts of this chapter in Hebrew were found among the Dead Sea Scrolls including 4Q51 (4QSam^{a}; 100–50 BCE) with extant verses 10–11 and 4Q52 (4QSam^{b}; 250 BCE) with extant verses 8–9.

-Extant ancient manuscripts of a translation into Koine Greek known as the Septuagint (originally was made in the last few centuries BCE) include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century).
+Extant ancient manuscripts of a translation into Koine Greek known as the Septuagint (originally created in the last few centuries BCE) include Codex Vaticanus (B; $\mathfrak{G}$^{B}; 4th century) and Codex Alexandrinus (A; $\mathfrak{G}$^{A}; 5th century).
 (Note: The whole book of 1 Samuel is missing from the extant Codex Sinaiticus.)